UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 ## numba

-Numba is an Open Source NumPy-aware optimizing compiler for Python sponsored by Continuum Analytics, Inc. It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.
+Numba is an Open Source NumPy-aware optimising compiler for Python sponsored by Continuum Analytics, Inc. It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.